battlecode/battlecode-scaffold-2017/README.md

 - You're good to go.
 Run `gradle -q tasks` to see the other Gradle build tasks available.
 You shouldn't need to use any tasks outside of the "battlecode" group.

-- To run a match, use the following command:
-  `

 ## Writing Players